 #1 Stuart Shilson LVO DL (LH 91-93)

-In the very first of our 90 Alumni stories for the College's Commemorative Biennium, we interviewed Stuart Shilson about his personal Goodenough College experience.
+In the very first of our Alumni stories, we interviewed Stuart Shilson about his personal Goodenough College experience.
 Stuart is a Goodenough College Alumnus, Fellow and Chairman elect; Director and Strategist at a leading management consultancy company and has recently been appointed as a Deputy Lieutenant of Greater London.

 Early years and Goodenough College.